 Case of a manufacturing SME

-A manufacturing SME used the net assets method to value its real estate and equipment.
-By subtracting liabilities, she got a clear value of her tangible assets, making negotiations with potential buyers easier.
+A manufacturing SME used the net asset method to value its real estate and equipment.
+By subtracting liabilities, it obtained a clear value of its tangible assets, which facilitated negotiations with potential buyers.

-The startup had forecast annual revenue growth of 30% over the next five years, with significant investments in product development.
-By applying a 15% discount rate and estimating a terminal value based on a multiple of 10 times the projected final year's cash flows, the DCF method revealed substantial value, thus justifying a significant capital raise.
+The startup had forecast 30% annual revenue growth over the next five years, with significant investments in product development.
+By applying a 15% discount rate and estimating a terminal value based on a multiple of 10 times the projected final year's cash flows, the DCF method revealed substantial value, justifying a significant fundraising round.

 Case of a service company

-A service company used the earnings multiples method, comparing its financial ratios to similar companies that had recently been sold.
-This allowed him to set a competitive and realistic price to attract buyers.
+A service company used the earnings multiples method, comparing its financial ratios to those of similar companies recently sold.
+This allowed it to set a competitive and realistic price to attract buyers.

-The firm has identified several recent transactions in the same sector with earnings multiples ranging between 5 and 7 times EBITDA.
-By applying a conservative multiple of 6 to its own profits, the company was able to establish an attractive sales value that generated strong interest from potential buyers.
+The company identified several recent transactions in the same sector with earnings multiples ranging from 5 to 7 times EBITDA.
+By applying a conservative multiple of 6 to its own earnings, the company was able to establish an attractive sale value that generated strong interest from potential buyers.

 Detailed procedure for each method